wp-plugins/rezgo-online-booking/readme.txt

 == Changelog ==

+= 1.8 =
+* Added support for new line items system.
+* Improved AJAX booking request to better prevent accidental submission.
+* Added no-conflict template to the update exceptions.
+* Added new line items method to rezgo class.

 = 1.7 =
 * Brand new shopping cart interface allows many items to be booked at once.
-* New XML commit request supporting multiple item.
+* New XML commit request supporting multiple items.
 * New anti-spam measures added to contact form.
 * Inconsistent date labels have been changed to "booked for."
 * Some share links removed from item details.